tldr-pages/tldr/pages/osx/osascript.md

 # osascript

-> Run AppleScript or JavaScript for Automation (JXA) from the command line.
+> Run AppleScript or JavaScript for Automation (JXA) from the command-line.

 - Run an AppleScript command: